liuhuanxj/MShips-2025/README.md

 # MShips-2025
-The complete MShips-2025 dataset (approximately 5GB) is available.
-Please contact liuhuan@njust.edu.cn.
+The complete MShips-2026 dataset (approximately 17.5GB) is available. (https://www.kaggle.com/datasets/njustliuhuan/mships-2026dataset)
+The previous 2025 version of the dataset has been updated, and the latest version is now available for download and access.
+Considering the data applicability for this paper, multiple types of updates have been made to the previous 2025 version, including but not limited to data expansion, removal of certain low-quality data subsets, and targeted data augmentation.
 Note: This dataset is intended for academic research only.
 Please read and comply with the license terms below.

 Overview